transferable-samplers/transferable-samplers/docs/usage.md

   data.test_sequences=[AA]
 ```

-In practice it is often more convenient to run each evaluation separately and aggregate the per-system metrics afterwards, rather than running sequentially as a single process.
+In practice, it is often more convenient to run each evaluation separately and aggregate the per-system metrics afterwards, rather than running sequentially as a single process.

 ?> All samplers support multiple GPUs — pass `trainer=ddp` for distributed sampling.

 ### Self-Improving Sampling

-Self-improvement finetunes a pretrained model using SNIS-reweighted samples from its own proposal distribution.
+Self-improvement fine-tunes a pretrained model using SNIS-reweighted samples from its own proposal distribution.
 It uses the same `init_*` arguments as regular finetuning (see above), but with a dedicated experiment config:

 ```bash
 # Default: initialises from pretrained weights on HuggingFace